azure-octo/dapr-apim-demo/README.md

 }
 ```

-The trace is fully detail but for example you will be able to see the message that was forwarded to Dapr API and what was its response:
+The details of the trace are long.
+For example you will be able to see the message that was forwarded to Dapr API and what was its response:

 ```json
 ...